yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### Filebeat v6.2.2

 Filebeat has been updated to use v6.2.2.
-When installing Filebeat, follow the [official filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/6.6/index.html).
+When installing Filebeat, follow the [official Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/6.6/index.html).

 ## Limitations of this release